 The New Southwark Plan (NSP) will be a new borough-wide planning and regeneration strategy up to 2033.
 Once finalised and adopted, it will replace the saved Southwark Plan policies and the Core Strategy (see below).

-The council has published the proposed submission version of the New Southwark Plan (pdf, 27.2mb) for informal consultation.
+The council has published the proposed submission version of the New Southwark Plan (pdf, 28.2mb) for informal consultation.
 The decision to go out for formal consultation was subject to council assembly approval on 29 November 2017.
-Formal consultation launch from 2 January 2018 for 6 weeks until 12 February 2018.
+Formal consultation period closed on 27 February 2018.

 After consultation, the council will submit the plan to a government planning inspector for examination.

 The local plan is currently made up of:

 You can view the supporting documents to the Core Strategy here.

 2013 NPPF conformity review

 Both the saved Southwark Plan policies and the Core Strategy were reviewed in 2013 to ensure conformity with the National Planning Policy Framework (NPPF).

 You can view our 2013 NPPF conformity review documents here.